max-lulz/Stat-Logger/README.md

 # Sys_Stat_Logger-C-
-Logs System usage statistics and sends it to a webserver.
+Logs System usage statistics and sends it to a Webserver.